sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/p1_dataset_notes.md

 1. General session information
 2. Experimental setup
 3. Dataset (technical info)
-4. Preprocessing
+4. Markers
+5. Preprocessing (to be updated / decided still)

-## General session information
+## 1. General session information
 There are 18 sessions.
 Session 1, 2, and 18 are offline sessions.
 Sessions 3-17 are online.
 See `p1_data_structure.txt` (in assignment_7/other) for an overview of all sessions.
 In all online sessions (3-17) the conditions are the same: 6D 350